Atharva573/Predicting-Thermoelectric-Properties-using-Machine-Learning/README.md

 # Predicting-Thermoelectric-Properties-using-Machine-Learning
 A ML project to predict key thermoelectric properties—Lattice Thermal Conductivity, Seebeck Coefficient, and Electrical Conductivity—using simple elemental descriptors.
 The model is trained on a broad dataset of ~5200 data points, leveraging techniques like XGBoost and Random Forest, achieving high accuracy in thermal conductivity predictions.

 # ML-Based Prediction of Thermoelectric Properties

-This repository hosts the code and data used for building machine learning models to predict critical thermoelectric properties—**Lattice Thermal Conductivity**, **Seebeck Coefficient**, and **Electrical Conductivity**—based on simple elemental features.
+This repository contains code and data for building machine learning models that predict key thermoelectric properties **Lattice Thermal Conductivity** and **Seebeck Coefficient** using only elemental descriptors.
+These models attempts to eliminate the need for computationally intensive ab initio methods by enabling fast, data-driven predictions.

 ## 🔍 Motivation